sirhCC/ConfigManageLib/README.md

 ## Features

-- 📦 Load configuration from multiple sources (JSON, environment variables, and more)
+- 📦 Load configuration from multiple sources (JSON, YAML, environment variables, and more)
 - 🔄 Override configuration values with a defined order of precedence
 - 🌳 Support for nested configuration values using dot notation
 - 🧩 Type conversion helpers for common data types (int, float, bool, list)